chatmail/core/spec.md

 with value set to the message-id of the message to edit and the body to the new message text.

+The body MAY be prefixed by a quote and the emoji "✏️" directly before the new text.
+Both MUST be skipped by the recipient.

-Receiving messengers MUST look up the message-id, replace the text and MAY indicate the edit in the UI.
+Receiving messengers MUST look up the message-id from `Chat-Edit`, replace the text and MAY indicate the edit in the UI.

 The new message text MUST NOT be empty.
 It is not possible to edit images or other attachments, including HTML messages.